by Tom Bosschaert

 A Systemic Focus for Sustainable Solutions

 SiD focuses on optimizing the power and leverage found at the systemic level.
-In most cases, analyzing systems through this lens ensures much more impactful analysis and more sustainable solutions when compared to focusing on the object or network
+In most cases, analyzing systems through this lens ensures much more impactful analysis and more sustainable solutions when compared to focusing on the object or network.

-C. Full-spectrum Analysis of Externalities
+C. Full-spectrum Analysis of Opportunity and Risk

 SiD_Indicator_Hierarchy_Final.original.jpg